DrawZeroPoint/RoTools/README.md

 https://github.com/DrawZeroPoint/RoTools/actions/workflows/ci.yml)

-RoTools is an all-in-one ROS package for high-level robotic task scheduling, visual perception, direct and tele-manipulation control.
-It leverages BehaviorTree to deliver fast task construction and coordination, and uses MoveIt and *fake hardware_interface* to bridge the gap between real/simulated robot and the high level task scheduler.
+RoTools is an all-in-one ROS package for high-level robotic task scheduling, visual perception, path planning, simulation, and direct-/tele-manipulation control.
+It leverages BehaviorTree to deliver fast task construction and coordination, and provides various utilities to bridge the gap between real/simulated robot and the high level task scheduler.

-*Here the hardware interface is called fake since it does not actually connect with the real hardware.
-Instead, the communication is via ROS topics.*

 ## :orange_book: Contents